-For 2017-18 the Institute selected four outstanding computational scientists to receive Peter O’Donnell, Jr. Postdoctoral Fellowships in Computational Engineering and Sciences.
-These fellows will serve as strong leaders in the research performed within the centers and groups contributing to the Institute's success.
+The Institute selected six new and two continuing outstanding computational scientists to receive the Peter O’Donnell, Jr. Postdoctoral Fellowship in Computational Engineering and Sciences during the 2018-2019 year.
+These fellows will serve as strong leaders in the research performed within ICES centers and groups contributing to the Institute's success.

 Our second-year Peter O’Donnell, Jr. Postdoctoral Fellows are the following: